 The Green Finance Institute established the Coalition for the Decarbonisation of Road Transport (CDRT) in May 2021 to unlock the financial barriers to the decarbonisation of road transport and enabling infrastructure, initially in the UK, to support the transition to a zero-carbon and climate resilient economy.

-Parliamentary Under Secretary of State at the Department for Transport
+Minister Trudy Harrison, Parliamentary Under Secretary of State for Transport (Department for Transport)

 Our focus areas

 Link public and private finance to unblock barriers to the creation of a strategic vehicle charging network.